 Skiing can be a dangerous sport and although we are not suggesting that you prepare for any serious emergency, there are a few things to carry on your person that may add to the comfort of your experience.

 We would recommend that one person, per party, carries a back-pack when on the mountain.
-This will have a minimal impact on your skiing enjoyment, however will allow you to carry a few essentials.
+This will have a minimal impact on your skiing enjoyment, however, will allow you to carry a few essentials.

-One such essential is sun-block, but as we have already discussed that, always carry a map of the trails on the mountain.
+One such essential is sunblock, but as we have already discussed that, always carry a map of the trails on the mountain.
 They can usually be found at the ticket office and are crucial for those who want to learn to ski.
-They will ensure that you will never get lost and although it is unlikely that you will ever need to use it, if you plan on seeking instruction, it gives you a safety-net.
+They will ensure that you will never get lost and although it is unlikely that you will ever need to use it if you plan on seeking instruction, it gives you a safety-net.
 A piste map means one less worry!

 Secondly, always carry a bottle of water.
 Skiing is thirsty work and cafés and bars on the hill will ramp up the price of anything they can.
 By carrying your own bottle of water, you will prevent dehydration and ski better.
-This can be supplemented by, a childhood favourite, a bar of chocolate.
+This can be supplemented by, a childhood favorite, a bar of chocolate.
 This is crucial for those who have a condition such as diabetes, but is helpful to the general public as you have the opportunity to fuel yourself up on sugar if you are feeling a tad low – and if you don’t eat it on the hill, it is a great treat at the end of the day!

 Your snack of choice doesn’t have to chocolate, nuts or fruit will do the trick too.